bytesroboticmx/capsaIA/docs/source/getting_started/basic_usage.rst

     output = wrapped_model(sample)

-    print(output[0]) #Prints bias wrapper prediction for the sample print(output[1]) #Prints bias wrapper risk metric for the sample
+    print(output.y_hat) #Prints Ensemble Wrapper prediction for the sample print(output.epistemic) #Prints Ensemble Wrapper risk metric for the sample

-Each **Metric Wrapper** output is a tuple of prediction and risk metric.
-Therefore, we can simply index the output of our model to get the prediction and risk metric separately for a given sample.
+Each **Metric Wrapper** output is a RiskTensor object.
+The RiskTensor object contains the following attributes:

+``y_hat``: The prediction of the model for the sample.

+``aleatoric``: The aleatoric uncertainty of the model for the sample.

+``epistemic``: The epistemic uncertainty of the model for the sample.

+``bias``: The representation bias of the model for the sample.

+Since we used ``EnsembleWrapper()`` in our example, which is a wrapper that measures epistemic uncertainty, we can access the risk metric of the model for the sample by calling ``output.epistemic``.